Volvo D5 engine: History

 Volvo has a special version of the D5 (D5244T8/T13) for use in the C30, S40, V50 and C70 models that produces 180 PS and 400 Nm of torque, reduced to 350 Nm with automatic transmission.
 The engine compartments of these cars are smaller so among other things the engine has a different air intake system, different exhaust system, smaller charge air cooler and a smaller radiator.

+The only examples of the 2400cc engine to meet the Euro 6 emission standard are in the 2016 model year version of the Volvo XC70 AWD D5 auto and in the 2015 D5 AWD and 2016 D6 AWD "Twin Engine" models of the Volvo V60 plug-in electric hybrid (PHEV) vehicle, badged as D87PHEV and D97PHEV engines respectively.

 In 2009 Volvo, in conjunction with Polestar, launched software upgrades for many of its D5 engines.
 These upgrades have no impact on official emission or fuel consumption figures, but produce power and torque gains of typically a little over 10%.
 The first engine to have such an upgrade available was the D5244T4, and the upgrade increased the torque from 400 to 450 Nm, and power from 185 to 205 PS.
 The same upgrade was available for the mechanically-identical D5244T5.
 Similar upgrades have since been launched for later engines.